Updated January 7th 2025

-One of the questions we hear the most when helping new used car stores get started is, “Do you know how I can find some lenders?”
-As a new used car dealership, it is essential for you to establish relationships with lenders to ensure that your customers can receive the auto loan they need when they are ready to buy a car.
+a new used car dealership in the Carolinas, it is essential for you to establish relationships with lenders to ensure that your customers have the best finance options available to them when they are ready to buy a car.

-The following list was curated over time by word of mouth, business relationships, and direct Internet searches.
+This list was curated over time by word of mouth, business relationships, and direct Internet searches.
 We do not endorse any of these lenders.
 This is just a resource guide to get you started.

 • Ottomoto – Modern lending app for car dealers.
 Ottomoto provides a faster, easier and more secure way for your customers to finance their vehicle.
 They provide you with an online credit application that feeds directly to their lending portal.